AxiaCoin/axia-network-v2-coreth/README.md

 Only the `eth` namespace is enabled by default.
 To enable the other namespaces see the instructions for passing in the `coreth-config` parameter to AvalancheGo: https://docs.avax.network/build/references/command-line-interface#plugins.
-Full documentation for the C-Chain's API can be found [here.](https://docs.avax.network/build/avalanchego-apis/c-chain)
+Full documentation for the AX-Chain's API can be found [here.](https://docs.avax.network/build/avalanchego-apis/ax-chain)

 ## Compatibility

-The C-Chain is compatible with almost all Ethereum tooling, including [Remix,](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask) [Metamask](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask) and [Truffle.](https://docs.avax.network/build/tutorials/smart-contracts/using-truffle-with-the-avalanche-c-chain)
+The AX-Chain is compatible with almost all Ethereum tooling, including [Remix,](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask) [Metamask](https://docs.avax.network/build/tutorials/smart-contracts/deploy-a-smart-contract-on-avalanche-using-remix-and-metamask) and [Truffle.](https://docs.avax.network/build/tutorials/smart-contracts/using-truffle-with-the-avalanche-ax-chain)

-## Differences Between Avalanche C-Chain and Ethereum
+## Differences Between Avalanche AX-Chain and Ethereum

 ### Atomic Transactions